-First person and third person—you’ve been there, done that.
+Fiction writers tend to depend on first person or third person point of view—you’ve been there, done that.
 But what about writing in second person?
 It may seem strange, unconventional, or confining, but playing with point of view is one way to transform a story.

-Point of view affects a story in that it allows readers to gain a very specific perspective.
-The second person is no different.
-Here are three reasons why you should try writing in second person:
+Point of view affects a story in that it offers readers a very specific perspective of the story events.
+Second person narration is no different.
+In this post, let's define second person point of view and then talk about three reasons why you should try writing in second person.

 1. Second person pulls the reader into the action.

 Especially if you write in the present tense, second person allows the reader to experience the story as if it’s their own.
-To avoid a “choose your own adventure” feel or an aggressive tone, mix up sentence structure and add in description and dialogue.
-Using the pronoun “you” and describing action as it happens supplies a personal sense of urgency, propelling the story—and the reader—forward.
+To avoid a “choose your own adventure story” feel or an aggressive tone, mix up sentence structure and add in description and dialogue.
+Using the second person pronoun “you” and describing action as it happens supplies a personal sense of urgency, propelling the story—and the reader—forward.

 Example: You’re late.
 Heart pounding, you race up the stairs as the train enters the station.
-You weave around the slow-moving people milling on the platform and dash towards the train, throwing your body through the doorway with only a moment to spare.
+With a deep breath, you weave around the slow-moving people milling on the platform and dash towards the train, throwing your body through the doorway with only a moment to spare.

 2. Second person gets personal.